nhsuk/nhsuk.c4-diagrams/README.md

 ## Getting Started

-There is a plugin for VSCode avaiable [VSCOde Marketplace](https://marketplace.visualstudio.com/items?itemName=likec4.likec4-vscode)
+There is a plugin for VSCode avaiable [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=likec4.likec4-vscode)